 That is, until you get there.
-Suddenly, the salary safety net is gone and the pressure is on.
+Suddenly, the salary safety net is gone and the pressure is on for you to continue your business development.

 But you didn’t grow your business into a full-time job without a good dose of hustle.
 So this isn’t the time to take your foot off the gas.
 Look into llc formation services for guidance on starting your business and once your ready you can look into something like intelligent asset management solutions.
 A business attorney can help you setup your whole business legally from start to finish.